aubm/postmanerator/README.md

 ## Configuration

 There are chances that the "out-of-the-box" behavior is not good enough for you.
-Please consider using the following recommandations and command line options to ensure you get the result you expect.
+Please consider using the following recommendations and command line options to ensure you get the result you expect.

 - **Use folders**: the `default` theme will parse your collection folders to find requests.
 "Orphan" requests will simply not be available in the documentation.
 Fortunately if this is not something you like, you have the ability to fork and edit the default theme to change that behavior.
 Please see the documentation for [creating your own themes](#create-your-own-theme).
 - **Use relevant names and descriptions**: folders and requests names are used to create the structure of the generated documentation.
 You may want to use relevant headers.
 Furthermore, feel free to write good descriptions for your folders (documentation sections) and requests, as they will be rendered.
 You may be interested to know that the `default` theme will parse any [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) content found in descriptions.